ltaylorwarren/pam/README.md

 4. in cura open menu ```Extensions -> Post processing -> Modify G-Code``` and select ```Mesh Print Size```

 # 4. Relative Reference Index
-This is optional, but if you want, PAM can calculate the relative reference index for you.
+This is optional.
+PAM can calculate the relative reference index for you.
 More infos here: https://www.klipper3d.org/Bed_Mesh.html#the-relative-reference-index
 ```ini
 # PAM